Robin Williams widow, children tussle over actor's estate

 The filing said that while another home Williams owned in Napa, California, and most of the items inside belonged to his children - Zachary, Zelda, and Cody - based on a separate trust, certain personal items did not.

-The children's filing said they were "heartbroken" and that Susan Schneider Williams, who became the actor's third wife in 2011, was acting against his wishes by challenging his plans for his estate.
+The children's filing said they were "heartbroken" and that Susan Williams, who married the actor in 2011, was acting against his wishes by challenging his plans for his estate.

-"Robin's children want nothing more than to be left alone to grieve," their spokesman Allan Mayer said in a statement.
-"The fact that they are being forced into these legal proceedings adds insult to a terrible injury."

-Mayer denied that the children may have taken anything from Susan Williams' home.
+"The insinuation that they or their representatives may have taken anything from the house is both despicable and wholly untrue," Williams' children said in a statement through spokesman Allan Mayer.

 Susan Williams' attorney, James Wagstaffe, did not respond to a request for comment.